2025/2026 Winter Season Rules

 • No exceptions and no appeals will be considered.

-VMSL has zero tolerance for teams that disrupt league operations.
-To ensure greater stability with our scheduled games, VMSL will be closely monitoring teams that:
+The VMSL has zero tolerance for teams that disrupt league operations.
+To ensure the stability of scheduled games, the league will be closely monitoring teams that:

 • Frequently forfeit games,

-• Regularly play short of players or fails to field a proper roster.
+• Regularly play short of players or fail to field a proper roster,

-• Fail to meet their team fee obligations and does not pay team fees on time,
+• Fail to meet team fee obligations or do not pay fees on time.

 Compliance is not optional.
-Teams are expected to respect their commitments to maintain the integrity of the league.
+All teams are expected to respect their commitments in order to maintain the integrity of the league.

-We appreciate everyone’s cooperation in keeping the competition strong and enjoyable for all players in helping us maintain fairness and consistency for all teams.
+We appreciate everyone’s cooperation in keeping the competition strong, fair, and enjoyable for all players.

 12-Field Change Requests Policy – VMSL